dortania/OpenCore-Install-Guide/config.plist/haswell.md

 You'll want to start with the sample.plist that OpenCorePkg provides you in the DOCS folder and rename it to config.plist.
 Next, open up your favourite XML editor like [ProperTree](https://github.com/corpnewt/ProperTree) and we can get to work.

-Users of ProperTree will also get the benifit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).
+Users of ProperTree will also get the benefit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist(Cmd/Crtl + R and point to your OC folder).

 Do note that images will not always be the most up-to date so please read the text below them.